PromptAI/promptdialog/docs/advance_control/use_llms.md

 -->

 ### FAQ:
-1.There are two configuration items under this function:
+1.There are one option when activating LLMs on FAQ:

-- When answering the FAQ, display other related questions.
+- When answering the FAQ, the bot will display other related questions.
-> Users can click on questions that may be related to it to view the corresponding answers.
+> Users can click on questions that might be related to view other possible answers.

 ![use_llms_2.jpg](/assets/images/use_llms_2.png)

+### Knowledge Base:
-- When answering the FAQ, use a large language model to generate answers (which may be different from the original answers).
+- When answering a question not in the FAQ,  the bot could generate answers from the knowledge bases.
-> Based on the generation ability of LLMs, summarize and answer the user's questions when matching the FAQ.
-A button will appear below the answer to get the standard answer.
+> Based on the generation capability of LLMs, summarize and answer the user's questions.
+A check source link will appear next to the answer to display the original source content.

 ![use_llms_3.jpg](/assets/images/use_llms_3.png)

 ### Flow:
-LLMs improve dialogue quality.
+Pretrained LLMs such as ChatGPT and GPT-4 will dramatically improve conversation quality.
+In zero or few shot training,  ChatGPT performs much better than the DIET algorithm in RASA in terms of intent classification and entity recognition.

 ## Common Questions